tejaswini26102004/OnlineQuizManagementSystem/README.md

 🚀 How to Run Project 2

-Open Visual Studio → open QuizPortal → press F5
+Open Visual Studio → open QuizPortal → press F5(run)
-Open Command Prompt → go to frontend folder → run npm start Open browser → http://localhost:3000
+Open Command Prompt → go to frontend folder → run npm start. (automatically the browser will be opened) Open browser → http://localhost:3000

 To run tests: